Dcosta-Arvin-Arun/ArvPlay/README.md

 - Play, pause, and seek songs
 - Responsive UI for desktop and mobile
-- Song list and audio controls
+- Song list with audio controls
-- Dismissible work-in-progress overlay for users
+- Dismissible “work-in-progress” overlay for users
-- Built with Next.js 15, TypeScript, and Tailwind CSS

 ---

+## Roadmap

+- [x] Home page with functional player
+- [x] Song list with play/pause/seek
+- [ ] Library page (recently played)
+- [ ] Playlist creation and management
+- [ ] Search functionality
+- [ ] User authentication (NextAuth.js)

+---

-## 🚧 Work In Progress
+## Work In Progress

-ArvPlay is currently under development.
-Features and design may change!
+ArvPlay is actively being developed.
+Features and design may change as new functionality is added.

 ---